All campaigns must have a bank account in order to receive funds.

 - Please note, Affinity Credit Union does not accept transfers

 - SWIFT is called BIC in Canada

-- If you're using a credit union, and raising funds in USD, please read the instructions here.
-All credit unions in Canada route funds through an intermediary bank
+- If you're using a credit union, and raising funds in USD, please note all credit unions in Canada route funds through an intermediary bank

 - Please list your 18 digit CLABE # in the 'Account Number or IBAN' field